Questions?Call our office to speak with a Trip Consultant 1-888-639-1114

-- Meet in Vancouver where we board a flight to Chilcotin country (see flight options).
+- Meet in Vancouver where we board a flight to Chilko Lake.
 Flying over Whistler and the Coast Range offers a scenically spectacular start to our adventure

-- Spend two glorious nights at the Bear’s Den on the banks of the Chilko River
+- Spend two glorious nights in the luxury safari-style platform tents at Bear Camp on the banks of the Chilko River

 - Descend through Lava Canyon and challenge the longest, continuous stretch of whitewater on the continent – heart stopping hydraulics and towering, standing waves cascade for more than 18 miles through deep and narrow lava gorges

-- Hike at an ancient Indian fishing spot deep in the 1500-foot canyon
+- Visit an ancient First Nation’s fishing spot deep in the 1500-foot canyon

-- Soak up the scenery or hike to your g=heart’s content on a layover day at Big Creek
+- Soak up the scenery or hike at Big Creek

 - Negotiate S-Bend and Big Creek rapid.
 Enjoy fun splashy rapids and the accelerating current as we whirl past towering hoodoos and dramatic canyons